 The guideline notes several conditions that could raise security concerns.
 Under AG ¶ 19(a), an "inability to satisfy debts" is potentially disqualifying.
 In addition, AG ¶ 19(b) may apply if there is an "unwillingness to satisfy debts regardless of the ability to do so."
 Similarly, under AG ¶ 19(c), "a history of not meeting financial obligations" may raise concerns.
-Applicant's credit reports reflect three delinquent accounts, only two of which are alleged in the SOR, and she has admitted that the two SOR-related accounts are still delinquent.
+Applicant's two bankruptcies and his credit reports reflect at least four delinquent accounts which are alleged in the SOR, and he has admitted that those SOR-related accounts are still delinquent.
 AG ¶¶ 19(a), 19(b), and 19(c) apply.

 The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties.
-Under AG ¶ 20(a), the disqualifying condition may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."
-Also, under AG ¶ 20(b), financial security concerns may be mitigated where "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances."
+Under AG ¶ 20(a), the disgualifying condition may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."16 Also, under AG ¶ 20(b), financial security concerns may be mitigated where "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances."
 Evidence that "the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control" is potentially mitigating under AG ¶ 20(c).
-Similarly, AG ¶ 20(d) applies where the evidence shows "the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts."
+Similarly, AG ¶ 20(d) applies where the evidence shows "the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts."17 In addition, AG ¶ 20(e) may apply if "the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue."